mustafa-elrasheid/baulu/README.md

 # Baulu

-## Introduction
-This is a compiler for a programming language called Baulu, that tries to achieve Python like syntax, with C like type safety, while trying to be memory safe without significant performance overhaults.
+A compiler for the programming language Baulu.
+Baulu tries to achieve Python like syntax, with C like type safety, while trying to be memory safe without significant performance overhaults.
 It's a compiled language of course, that's why it has a compiler in the biggening.
-I'm new to making a programming langauges.

 ## The syntax
 ### Function declaration